vogelino/RxJS-basics/README.md

 #### `do`
 Allows to trigger a side effect at each iteration.

+#### `repeat`
+Resets the initial data of an Observable and allows it to restart.
+When used, the stream never completes.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.